nicolargo/glances/docs/config.rst

     [global]
     # Refresh rate (default is a minimum of 2 seconds)
-    # Can be overwrite by the -t <sec> option
+    # Can be overwritten by the -t <sec> option
     # It is also possible to overwrite it in each plugin sections
     refresh=2
-    # Does Glances should check if a newer version is available on PyPI ?
+    # Should Glances check if a newer version is available on PyPI ?
     check_update=false
     # History size (maximum number of values)
     # Default is 28800: 1 day with 1 point every 3 seconds